tlswg/tls13-spec/draft-ietf-tls-tls13.md

    semi-static keying material, such as a pre-shared key or the server's semi-static (EC)DH share.

-Master Secret (SS): A secret derived from both the static and the ephemeral secret.
+Master Secret (MS): A secret derived from both the static and the ephemeral secret.

 In some cases, as with the DH handshake shown in {{tls-full}},